Compactness in normed spaces: a unified approach through semi-norms

 \begin{remark} The Schramm variation generalizes many known and classical variations.
 Indeed, if for $n \in \mathbb N$ we define the Young functions $\varphi_n \colon [0,+\infty)\to [0,+\infty)$ as, respectively, $\varphi_n(t)=t$, $\varphi_n(t)=t^p$ with $p \in [1,+\infty)$, $\varphi_n(t)=\varphi(t)$, where $\varphi$ is a fixed $\varphi$-function, and $\varphi_n(t)=\lambda_nt$, where the non-increasing sequence of positive numbers $(\lambda_n)_{n \in \mathbb N}$ is such that $\sum_{n=1}^\infty \lambda_n=+\infty$, then from Definition~\ref{def:schramm_variation} we recover the definitions of variation in the sense of Jordan, Wiener, Young and finally Waterman.
 (For more information on classical and non-classical variations we refer the reader to the monograph~\cite{ABM}.) \end{remark}

-Our main goal in this part of the paper is to provide a compactness criterion in the space $\Phi BV[0,1]$ and to discuss the continuity and compactness of certain linear integral operators acting into $\Phi BV[0,1]$.
+Our main goal in this part of the paper is to provide a compactness criterion in the space $\Phi BV[0,1]$.
 To this end we are going to apply our abstract results from Section~\ref{sec:abstract_compactness_criterion}.
 So, we need to define a suitable family of semi-norms on $\Phi BV[0,1]$, and this is exactly what we are going to do now.

 \begin{notation} Fix a sequence $(\varphi_n)_{n \in \mathbb N}$ of Young functions such that $\varphi_{k+1}(t)\leq \varphi_k(t)$ and $\sum_{n=1}^\infty \varphi_n(t)=+\infty$ for each $t >0$ and $k \in \mathbb N$.
 Let $\mathcal P$ be the family of all closed subintervals of $[0,1]$ and let $\mathcal J \subseteq \mathcal P$; we set